Denzel Perryman

-Denzel Perryman (born December 5, 1992) is an American football middle linebacker who is a free agent.
-He played college football at Miami.
+Denzel Lamar Perryman (born December 5, 1992) is an American professional football linebacker for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Miami Hurricanes and was selected by the then San Diego Chargers in the second round of the 2015 NFL draft.

-High school career
+Early life

 Perryman attended Coral Gables Senior High School.
 He recorded 177 tackles, 12 for losses, 9 sacks, and 5 interception returns for touchdowns and 9 interceptions as a senior.
 He was also an area Defensive Player of the Year as a junior, registering 166 solo tackles and had 105 tackles, 9 sacks and 6 interceptions as a sophomore.

 College career

-Played as a true freshman, saw action in all 12 games, earning 8 starts.
-He finished first among ACC freshmen and second overall on team with 127 tackles (97 solo, 22 assists).
-Tied for second-highest tackle-for-loss total on team with 6.5.
-Played in nine games his sophomore season, making nine starts mostly at middle linebacker.
+Perryman played as a true freshman and saw action in all 12 games, earning eight starts.
+He finished first among Atlantic Coast Conference (ACC) freshmen and second overall on team with 127 tackles (97 solo, 22 assists).
+He was tied for second-highest tackle-for-loss total on team with 6.5.
+As a sophomore he played in nine games, all starts, mostly at middle linebacker.
 He had 64 total tackles (45 solo) and 6.0 tackles-for-loss.
 Also made Third-team All-ACC.